Azure/enterprise-azure-policy-as-code/Docs/policy-assignments.md

 Using `definitionEntryList` allows you to save on copy/paste tree branches.
 Without it, the number of branches would need to be duplicated as many times as the list has entries.

-Each entry in the list creates an Assignment at each leave of the tree.
+Each entry in the list creates an Assignment at each leaf of the tree.
 Since assignments must have unique names at a specific scope, the Assignment naming component must be amended for each list entry.
 In this sub-component you can decide if you want to concatenate the string by appending or prepending them by specifying `append` boolean value.

 ```json
 "definitionEntryList": [